rwxrob/notes/Chronic inflammation cured.md

 - Less stress
 - Less visceral body fat

+## Better diet

+Changes to my diet deserve their own note.
+Suffice it to say, I drink mostly non-alcoholic
 ## More physical activity

 I'm hard-code for endurance sports, always have been.
 Since riding 2-3 hours a day, fast or slow, everything has changed.
 I feel like my body is constantly thanking me, like a dog that finally gets take out for a walk.
 Endurance sports outside also increases the amount of good oxygen, vitamin D from the sun, and just sense of connectedness.